WordFnd.com

 babygram (noun) an X-ray of the entire body of an infant.

-(noun) the earliest state of immaturity Synonyms: infancy
+babyhood (noun) the earliest state of immaturity Synonyms: infancy

 babyish (adjective) characteristic of a baby

-babyminder (noun) a person who looks after babies (usually in the person's own home) while the babys' parents are working Synonyms: minder, baby minder
+babyminder (noun) a person who looks after babies (usually in the person's own home) while the babys' parents are working Synonyms: baby minder, minder

-babysit (verb) take watchful responsibility for Synonyms: baby-sit
+(verb) take watchful responsibility for Synonyms: baby-sit

 babysitting (noun) the work of a baby sitter; caring for children when their parents are not home Synonyms: baby sitting

-babytalk (noun) an adult's imitation of the speech of a young child Synonyms: motherese, baby talk
+babytalk (noun) the developing speech of a young child Synonyms: baby talk

-(noun) the developing speech of a young child Synonyms: baby talk
+(noun) an adult's imitation of the speech of a young child Synonyms: baby talk, motherese

-bacca (noun) an indehiscent fruit derived from a single ovary having one or many seeds within a fleshy wall or pericarp: e.g. grape; tomato; cranberry Synonyms: simple fruit
+bacca (noun) an indehiscent fruit derived from a single ovary having one or many seeds within a fleshy wall or pericarp: e.g. grape, tomato, cranberry Synonyms: simple fruit

-(noun) an academic degree conferred on someone who has successfully completed undergraduate studies Synonyms: bachelor's degree
+baccalaureate (noun) an academic degree conferred on someone who has successfully completed undergraduate studies Synonyms: bachelor's degree

 baccarat (noun) a card game played in casinos in which two or more punters gamble against the banker; the player wins who holds 2 or 3 cards that total closest to nine Synonyms: chemin de fer

-baccate (adjective) producing or bearing berries Synonyms: bacciferous, berried
+(adjective) producing or bearing berries Synonyms: bacciferous, berried

 (noun) a drunken reveller; a devotee of Bacchus Synonyms: bacchant